saulpierotti/markdown_notebook/ADS.md

 * We can see that insertion-sort works like a local search by gradually reducing the muber of conflicts but
 	* Only pairs contiguous elements are considered
 	* Only 1 conflict is resolved at each step
-* Shell-sort was proposed by Donald L. Shell to overcome these limitations of insertion-sort
+* Shell-sort was proposed by Donald L. Shell in 1959 to overcome these limitations of insertion-sort
 * Shell-sort is a generalization of insertion-sort by considering the elements $a[i],a[i+h]$ at distance $h \geq 1$ from each other on the sequence
 	* $h$ is decreased at each iteration until eventually shell-sort becomes equivalent to insertion-sort when $h=1$
 	* Shell-sort is correct only if, eventually, $h$ becomes 1